Create Role Description

 • Develop work plans that consider capability, strengths and opportunities for development

-• Be aware of the influences of bias when managing team members
+• Be aware of the effects of bias when managing team members

-• Seek feedback on own management capabilities and develop strategies to address any gaps
+• Seek feedback about your management capabilities and develop strategies to improve on them

-• Address and resolve team and individual performance issues, including unsatisfactory performance, in a timely and effective way
+• Address and resolve team and individual performance issues, including unsatisfactory performance, promptly and effectively

 • Monitor and report on team performance in line with established performance development frameworks